Borobudur: Design

 Borobudur is built as a single large stupa and, when viewed from above, takes the form of a giant tantric Buddhist mandala, simultaneously representing the Buddhist cosmology and the nature of mind.
-Some scholars reject the idea that it is a mandala because, in their view, no evidence is present to suggest that the Shailendras were followers of Tantric or Vajrayana Buddhism.
-Moreover, the Buddhas of the Borobudur do not identify as the Five Tathagatas.
 The original foundation is a square, approximately 118 m on each side.
 It has nine platforms, of which the lower six are square and the upper three are circular.
 The upper platform contains seventy-two small stupas surrounding one large central stupa.
 Each stupa is bell-shaped and pierced by numerous decorative openings.
 Statues of the Buddha sit inside the pierced enclosures.

 The design of Borobudur took the form of a step pyramid.
 Previously, the prehistoric Austronesian megalithic culture in Indonesia had constructed several earth mounds and stone step pyramid structures called punden berundak as discovered in Pangguyangan site near Cisolok and in Cipari near Kuningan.
 The construction of stone pyramids is based on native beliefs that mountains and high places are the abode of ancestral spirits or hyangs.